CodeSmile-0000011110110111/LunyScript-Plan/pages/Lifecycle Blocks.md

 	- Godot: use global callbacks
 	- Unity: rely on using internal blocks (raise relevant events), may add state-tracking later
 - ContextRegistry
-	- must provide fast access by engine-native object
+	- must provide fast access to script by engine-native object